ceph/ceph/doc/control.rst

 Mark an OSD as lost.
 This may result in permanent data loss.
 Use with caution. ::

-	$ ceph osd create [<id>]
+	$ ceph osd create [<uuid>]

 Create a new OSD.
-If no ID is given, a new ID is automatically selected if possible. ::
+If no UUID is given, a new UUID is automatically selected if possible. ::

 	$ ceph osd rm [<id>...]